printfdebugger/sign-map/NETLIFY-SETUP.md

 - All requests to `/images/filename.jpeg` are routed to the function
 - The function handles caching (1-year cache) for optimal performance
 - The data.json file references images using the path format: `/images/X.jpeg`
+- Dependencies are installed via the top-level package.json
+- The `@netlify/plugin-functions-install-core` plugin ensures functions have access to dependencies

 ## Uploading Images